 The economic prescriptions in 1962 would still obtain today – increase agricultural production to not only raise rural household incomes but also to serve as a base from which to launch industrialisation; boost school enrollments to prepare the future workforce for industry; expand the infrastructure to support these ambitions among other things.

-Even if Idi Amin had not upset the apple cart with his cop in 1971, we were already toying with centralising the economy – a disincentive for private initiative, and like other sub-saharan African countries would have taken us till the 1980s to liberalise the economy and attract private capital.
+Even if Idi Amin had not upset the apple cart with his coup in 1971, we were already toying with centralising the economy – a disincentive for private initiative, and like other sub-saharan African countries would have taken us till the 1980s to liberalise the economy and attract private capital.

 The motivation was purely political and not based on hard economics.
-The idea that the government should control the commending heights of the economy in order to foster development for Ugandans rather than continue to feed the “imperialists” insatiable appetite for profit.
+The idea that the government should control the commanding heights of the economy in order to foster development for Ugandans rather than continue to feed the “imperialists” insatiable appetite for profit.

 What ended up happening was mismanagement and corruption as government used state enterprises as avenue for patronage and looked the other way as their allies gutted them for personal gain.

 Using the same method we put a halt to productivity gains in the agricultural sector to the point that the proportion of agriculture to GDP suggests not only that we are not producing very much more than we were per capita at independence but also indicates that we have failed to launch a credible agro-industry sector.

 Kenya probably shows what would have happened to us had our momentum not been interrupted by the messy 1970s and 1980s.

 But even better is the island nation of Mauritius, which had a smaller economy than either Uganda or Kenya at $213m.
 With no natural endowments except the weather and the soils, it has grown its economy to $12.2b in 2016.
 The World Bank’s figures for Mauritius GDP start in 1976 at $706m, so it safe to say that 14 years prior their economy may have been around the size of Uganda’s at Independence.